 Click below for additional information regarding…

-Average Cost of Attendance (2013–2014)
+Estimated Average Cost of Attendance (2016–2017)

 |Tuition & Fees (full-time)

-|Room & Board
+|Room & Board (average)

-||$8,628 (for students living in our Residence Halls)
+||$9,870 (for students living in our Residence Halls)

-**please expect a nominal increase in charges for the 2014–2015 year (3–5% on average)**
+**please expect a nominal increase in charges for the 2017–2018 year (3–5% on average)**

 - Be accepted for admission to Edgewood College.
 Applications are available online.

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 The priority filing date is March 1.
-You may file your FAFSA after January 1st.
+Edgewood College’s Title IV School Code is 003848.

 Edgewood Financial Aid

 Students admitted to Edgewood College are automatically considered for the following merit-based scholarships.
 No additional application is required to receive these scholarships.
 These scholarships are available to students who transfer to Edgewood College with 12 or more credits from an accredited institution.
 Continuous, full-time enrollment is required.
 Amounts below have been adjusted for Fall 2016 semester.

-Transfer Partnership Award (Half Tuition for the Academic Year): Awarded to current Madison Area Technical College students or students who attend one of the University of Wisconsin 2-year colleges.
-Students must have earned a 3.0 GPA and completed at least 1 fulltime semester.
+Transfer Partnership Award (Half Tuition for the Academic Year): Awarded to students transferring directly from Madison College or one of the University of Wisconsin 2-year colleges.
+Students must have earned a cumulative 3.0 GPA and completed at least 1 fulltime semester.
 Available to only to students starting in the fall semester.
 Deadline (fall transfers only)- June 1.

-Federal Pell Grant - A federally funded need based grant awarded to undergraduate students who have not yet earned a Bachelor’s degree and who have exceptional need.
+Federal Pell Grant - A federally funded need based grant awarded to undergraduate students who have not yet earned a bachelor’s degree and who have exceptional need.